tomas-fryza/avr-course/Labs/04-interrupts/README.md

 <a name="preparation"></a>
 ## Preparation tasks (done before the lab at home)

 Consider an n-bit number that we increment based on the clock signal.
 If we reach its maximum value and try to increase it, the value will be reset.
-We call this state an overflow.
+We call this state an **overflow**.
 The overflow time depends on the frequency of the clock signal, the number of bits, and on the prescaler value:

 &nbsp;
 ![Timer overflow](Images/timer_overflow.png)
 &nbsp;

 1. Calculate the overflow times for three Timer/Counter modules that contain ATmega328P if CPU clock frequency is 16&nbsp;MHz.
 Complete the following table for given prescaler values.
-Note that, Timer/Counter2 is able to set 7 prescaler values, including 32 and 128.
+Note that, Timer/Counter2 is able to set 7 prescaler values, including 32 and 128 and other timers have only 5 prescaler values.

 | **Module** | **Number of bits** | **1** | **8** | **32** | **64** | **128** | **256** | **1024** |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |